Image: Shutterstock

 Although the exact cause of skin tags is not known, a few factors are likely to trigger them during pregnancy.

-- Weight gain: According to the clinical guidelines of The American College of Obstetricians and Gynecologists, a weight gain of 11 to 22 kgs is recommended for normal to obese women (5).
-Such weight gain could cause friction between the skin folds in the armpits and neck, resulting in the formation of skin tags.
+- Weight gain: According to the clinical guidelines of The American College of Obstetricians and Gynecologists, a weight gain of 11 to 22 kgs is recommended during pregnancy for normal to obese women (7).
+Such weight gain might cause friction between the skin folds in the armpits and neck, resulting in the formation of skin tags.

-- Other causes: Along with these specific causes that might occur during pregnancy, other causes, such as human papillomavirus, high mast cell count, obesity, insulin resistance, and diabetes mellitus, might also cause skin tags during or before pregnancy.
-In fact, according to the Centers for Disease Control and Prevention, the prevalence of diabetes diagnosed during pregnancy increased from 6.0% in 2016 to 8.3% in 2021 (6).
+- Other causes: Factors that may increase the risk include high growth factor levels during pregnancy, certain skin conditions like Birt-Hogg-Dubé syndrome, and a family history of skin tags (4).
+Along with these specific causes that might occur during pregnancy, other causes, such as human papillomavirus, high mast cell count, obesity, insulin resistance, and diabetes mellitus, might also cause skin tags during or before pregnancy (10).
+In fact, according to the Centers for Disease Control and Prevention, the prevalence of diabetes diagnosed during pregnancy increased from 6.0% in 2016 to 8.3% in 2021 (11).

 Are Skin Tags Unique To Pregnancy?